September 10, 2018

 - Hope that the cashier notices it (and doesn’t take it as an invitation to call you), and subtracts it from your bill.

 The upside of this process is that Buffalo Wild Wings is offering a wide range of items to their customers.
 This allows guests to choose exactly how they’d like to be rewarded, which definitely sweetens the program.

 The not-so-great part?
 Guests should NEVER have to write their phone number on their receipts — this is one way to seriously isolate your female guests.

 Beyond the customer’s awkwardness of the whole “write your phone number” exchange, there’s another aspect to this: cashiers are now tasked with the job of scanning all receipts for phone numbers, then identifying the item on the bill that shouldn’t be charged, taking it off the bill, and then running the card with the correct amount.

 If you’ve ever worked in a busy restaurant, you already realize the problem with adding additional complexity to a server’s job — they’re trying to take care of multiple tables and enter orders into the POS correctly… and now they need to go searching through people’s checks to make sure that they subtract rewards items?
-Loyalty programs should optimize customer experiences, not put them at risk by adding complexity.
+Loyalty programs should optimize customer engagement, not put it at risk by adding complexity.

 2. Multiple ways to earn rewards

 Even though the phone number thing is a huge turn-off, Buffalo Wild Wings is doing a great job of diversifying the paths through which guests can earn points, and the goodies they get for redeeming them range from free chips & entrees to Buffalo Wild Wings merchandise.